 Explore portable career and temporary work

 Portable careers can be ideal for the military spouse life.
-Explore different portable career paths, learn about opportunities to take your job with you, read tips on telecommuting, and use the MSEP Job Search to find telework positions.
+Explore different portable career paths, learn about opportunities to take your job with you (streaming YouTube is currently blocked from DOD networks), read tips on telecommuting, and use the MSEP Job Search to find telework positions.
 Develop transferrable skills that make any job portable.

 Temporary work can be great for earning some extra savings, gaining experience in your field and exploring different career opportunities.
 MSEP partner staffing agencies hire military spouses for a variety of jobs, from entry-level to positions requiring a license or advanced degree.